takepayments Review: The Best Payment Solution for UK Businesses?

 How do I cancel my contract with takepayments?

 To cancel your contract with takepayments, you must communicate this intention in writing and, if need be, pay any early termination fees.
-These are: a) a £40 administration charge and b) a non-use charge, which amount to £30 + VAT per remaining month in the contract.
+These are: a) a £40 administration charge, and b) a non-use charge, which amounts to £30 + VAT per remaining month in the contract.

 Our site is reader-supported.
 Some featured providers are our partners, so we may earn a commission if you make a purchase through our site.
 This is at no extra cost to our readers, and this doesn’t affect the independence of our reviews.
 Whether or not we have a partnership with a company does not affect our rating and review of the service.